Sharbat Gula: Identifying Sharbat Gula

 The identity of the girl remained unknown for more than 17 years.
 In the 1990s, McCurry made several unsuccessful attempts to find out the girl's name.
-In January 2002, a National Geographic team led by Steve McCurry travelled to Afghanistan to find her; however, during this search several women and men came forward, claiming to either be Gula, or to be married to her.
+In January 2002, a National Geographic team led by Steve McCurry travelled to Afghanistan to find her.
+During this search several women and men came forward, claiming either to be Gula, or to be married to her.
 Eventually she was tracked down through a camp resident who knew her brother.
 Her identity was verified by John Daugman using iris recognition software.

-A devout Muslim, Gula normally wears a burqa and was hesitant to meet McCurry, as he was a male from outside the family.
-In the intervening years, Gula had no idea how globally symbolic her face had become.
+A devout Muslim, Gula normally wears a burqa and was hesitant to meet McCurry, because he was a male from outside the family.
+Gula had no idea how globally iconic her face had become over the intervening years.
 When asked how she felt about the photograph, she replied, "I became very surprised [because] I didn't like media and taking photos from childhood.
 At first, I was concerned about the publicity of my photo but when I found out that I have been the cause of support/help for many people/refugees, then I became happy."

 After finding Gula, National Geographic covered the costs of medical treatment for her family and a pilgrimage to Mecca.

-Deportation to Afghanistan in 2017, evacuated to Italy in 2021
+Deportation to Afghanistan in 2017, evacuation to Italy in 2021

 In 2015, Pakistani newspapers reported that the National Database and Registration Authority (NADRA) had canceled Gula's Computerized National Identity Card (CNIC) and those of her two sons.
 Reports claimed the cards had been issued illegally.
 A NADRA source reportedly said, "They may not be her sons but this is a common practice among Afghan refugees whereby they list names of non-relatives as their children to obtain documents."
 A relative said that the family lives in Pakistan, but "We travel between Pakistan and Afghanistan depending on the security situation."

 On 26 October 2016, Pakistan's Federal Investigation Agency arrested Gula for living in Pakistan with forged documents.
 She was sentenced to fifteen days in detention, fined, and, after living in Pakistan for 35 years, deported to Afghanistan.
 The decision was criticized by Amnesty International as emblematic of Pakistan's cruel treatment of Afghan refugees.
 In Kabul, Sharbat Gula and her children were welcomed by then-President Ashraf Ghani and former President Hamid Karzai at the presidential palace.
 The government promised to support her financially.
 In December 2017, Sharbat Gula was given a 3000 sqft residence in Kabul for her and her children and a $700 per month stipend for living and medical costs.

 After the Taliban capture of Kabul in 2021, the Taliban threatened or intimidated high-profile women such as Gula.
 At her request, she was evacuated to Italy at the end of November 2021, where she was granted refugee status.